- Part-time, or less than full-time (LTFT): less than 10 Programmed Activities (PA)

 - Job-sharing: the full -time duties are shared between two individuals (could be part-day, part- week or part- year).
 The salary and benefits are divided between them according to the amount of time they each work.

-- Review the job description to see how it may work in a less than full time way.
+- Review the job description to see how it may work full-time as LTFT.

-- It may be useful to approach the department directly and see what they can offer.
+- Approaching the department directly to see what they can offer.

-- Consider, if possible, a job sharing offer if you can link with a like-minded colleague.
+- A job sharing offer if you can link with a like-minded colleague.

 - Explore supports such as NHS Employers guidance linked below

 - Some Trusts are known to have a good track record on LTFT working